-The Human Library project allows cardholders to borrow a ‘human book'– volunteers with varying life experiences—for 30 minutes to hear the "book's" story, ask questions, broaden perspectives and find common ground.
-The program creates a safe space for both the book and reader to have honest, open dialogue.
+The Human Library is a twist on a traditional library- where the titles available for checkout are actually community volunteers willing to share their own life experiences.
+Cardholders can borrow a ‘human book’ for a 30 minute conversation to ask questions, broaden perspectives and find common ground.
+The event creates a safe space for both the book and reader to have honest, open dialogue.

-On April 23rd, RCC students or staff members can go to the RWC library to see which titles are available.
+On the day of the event, RCC students, staff and the community can go to the RWC library or RVC library to see which titles are available.
 Selections are first come, first serve.

 For more information about the event, visit the Human Library Program event details site.